erwingsolorzano/restaurant-order-manager/README.md

 # Restaurant Order Manager

-This is a Full Stack project that simulates order and menu management in a restaurant.
-It uses Node.js, Express, Sequelize, and MySQL for the backend and React with Material UI for the frontend.
+This is a Full Stack project simulating order and menu management in a restaurant.
+It uses Node.js, Express, Sequelize, MySQL in the backend, and React with Material UI in the frontend.

 ## Technologies Used